Australians for Constitutional Monarchy: Membership

 The ACM has members who support the charter as well as members of the company limited by guarantee which undertakes the financial and management responsibility of the organization.

-The original Foundation Council included people such as Michael Kirby (a Justice of the High Court), Justice Lloyd Waddy, Dame Leonie Kramer, Barry O'Keefe, Helen Sham-Ho, and others, including the late Neville Bonner, Dr. Margaret Olley, Sir Harry Gibbs, and Sir John Atwill.
+The original Foundation Council included people such as Michael Kirby (a former Justice of the High Court), Justice Lloyd Waddy, Dame Leonie Kramer, Barry O'Keefe, Helen Sham-Ho, and others, including the late Neville Bonner, Dr. Margaret Olley, Sir Harry Gibbs, and Sir John Atwill.
 The first National Executive Director was Tony Abbott, who served between 1992 and 1994, with Justice Waddy serving as the organisations first National Convenor.
 During Abbott's time, a group for under 30s - Young Australians for Constitutional Monarchy - was founded by Jason Groves.
 When he moved to the United Kingdom in 1998, he was succeeded by Julian Leeser.
 Groves has been UK Convenor of ACM since that time.

 When Abbott was elected to Parliament in 1994, he was succeeded by Kerry Jones, with Justice Waddy later being succeeded by Professor David Flint, the current National Convener.
 In 2007, Thomas Flynn succeeded Kerry Jones as executive director.